Farheen-Shaikh7/Vinted-Assignment/README.md

-# vinted Automation Test Project
+# Vinted Automation Test Project

 This project contains the automated tests for vinted, supported by the [Cypress](http://cypress.io) framework.
 In this readme you'll find the following: